-With some 7.25 million retail customers and 544,000 corporate customers Swedbank is well placed to offer support and advise people on how to invest in being more energy efficient, both now and in the future.
+With some 7.25 million retail customers and 544,000 corporate customers, Swedbank is well placed to offer support and advise people on how to invest in being more energy efficient, both now and in the future.

 The overarching aim of the EMF is to ensure a sustainable housing environment for European Union (EU) citizens.
 To this end, they are the key talking partner of the European Commission, the European Parliament, the Council of the EU, the European Banking Authority, the European Central Bank and the Basel Committee on Banking Supervision on all mortgage industry-related questions.

 DTU Compute does scientific research within applied mathematics and computer science and is a frontier within the area.
-At Section for Dynamical Systems, research on data-driven modelling techniques has been applied to support the green energy transition for several years.
+In the Section for Dynamical Systems, research on data-driven modelling techniques has been applied to support the green energy transition for several years.
 This includes techniques for energy forecasting, system control, operational optimisation, and systems identification.

 In NEEM, DTU Compute has - in close collaboration with the data provider Center Denmark - utilised modelling techniques to map the energy efficiency of banks’ building portfolios’ while separating building-, occupants-, and weather-related effects.
 This has allowed the consortium to give house owners more specific recommendations on whether an energy renovation is needed – and if yes, which concrete renovations (i.e., better insulation) is needed.

 Center Denmark has acted as an in-kind contributor to GDFA in the NEEM project.
 Center Denmark hosts, manages and maintains a data lake which is available in Denmark and contains energy and building data on 400.000 households.
 This data-lake harvests data across the energy sector from water utilities, district heating and electricity companies, among others, and is made available in combination with building parameter data, energy label data and localized weather data.